Skip to main content

 1. Consumer contacts BNPL provider

-5. If error: refund payments made, cancel remaining balance
+5. If resolved in consumer's favor: refund payments made, cancel remaining balance

 See Also